CS529-NetApp-Internship/project_resources/docs/DeepSearch_Research.md

 ## Determine where a search feature could be implemented

-Add your notes here

 ## Determine how a search feature could be implemented

 - Search box implementation
+    - Implementing the actual search box itself in the UI -- where should it go, real-time search vs query button, etc.
-- Search functinality implementation
+- Search functionality implementation
+    - How will the search feature actually function -- what portions of the YAML file will it query?

 ## Determine the basic functionalities the feature would have

 - Real-time search vs the user types query and presses button
 - Return methods that have matching search string
+- How will we display the search results?
     - Pull the methods to the top of the page and highlight matching phrases

 ## Determine the aspects/attributes of the YAML file that are relevant for a deep search feature

-Sample code block from the yaml file NetApp provided
+*Sample code block from the yaml file NetApp provided:*

 ```yaml